integrativernd/ai-workbench/README.md

 Core modules are implemented as Django apps.
 Each app is responsible for a specific aspect of the system, such as managing agents, tasks, or datasets.
 The core modules are designed to be extensible, allowing developers to easily add new capabilities to their agents.

+## Data Model

+### AI Agent

+An AI agent is a software program that can perform tasks autonomously.
+An AI agent is composed of one or more modules, each of which is responsible for a specific aspect of the agent's functionality.
+An AI agent can be trained on a dataset to improve its performance.

+#### Properties

+- Name
+- Description
+- Application ID

 ## Folder Structure

 ```